 Heritage Propane Partners Facilities.
-We have a bank credit facility with various financial institutions that is for the exclusive use of Heritage Operating, which includes a working capital facility, providing for up to \$65.0 million of borrowings to be used for working capital and other general partnership purposes, and an acquisition facility, providing for up to \$50.0million of borrowings to be used for retail propane acquisitions and improvements.
+We have a bank credit facility with various financial institutions that is for the exclusive use of Heritage Operating, which includes a working capital facility, providing for up to \$65.0 million of borrowings to be used for working capital and other general partnership purposes, and an acquisition facility, providing for up to \$50.0 million of borrowings to be used for retail propane acquisitions and improvements.
 The bank credit facility is secured by all receivables, contracts, equipment, inventory and general intangibles of Heritage Operating.
-Under the terms of the bank credit facility agreement, the working capital facility is set to expire June 30, 2004 and the acquisition facility was set to expire December 31, 2003, at which time the outstanding balance on the acquisition facility was to convert to a term loan payable in quarterly installments with a final maturity of June 30, 2006.
-We are currently negotiating and expect to enter into an amendment to the bank credit facility to increase the amount available to be borrowed under each of the working capital facility and the acquisition facility to up to \$75 million and to extend the maturity of each facility to December 31, 2006.
+The working capital facility expires June 30, 2004 and the acquisition facility expires December 31, 2003, at which time the outstanding balance on the acquisition facility will convert to a term loan payable in quarterly installments with a final maturity of June 30, 2006.
 The weighted average interest rate was 2.49% for the amounts outstanding at August 31, 2003 on both the working capital facility and the acquisition facility.
 At August 31, 2003, there was \$38.3 million available for borrowing under the working capital facility and \$25.3 million available under the acquisition facility.

 Energy Transfer Facilities.
-In connection with the Energy Transfer transaction, Energy Transfer will enter into a new credit facility with its existing lenders providing for a four-year non-amortizing term loan of up to \$325 million and a \$125 million revolving credit facility.
-The term loan, which is initially expected to be in the amount of \$275 million, will be used to retire Energy Transfer's existing credit facilities, satisfy Energy Transfer's accounts payable and other specified liabilities as they become due and fund certain other expenses in connection with the Energy Transfer transaction.
-Energy Transfer may also elect to borrow an additional \$50 million under the term loan to refinance the \$50 million two-year promissory note that is to be issued by us in the Energy Transfer transaction.
+In connection with the Energy Transfer transaction, Energy Transfer will enter into a new credit facility with its existing lenders providing for a four-year non-amortizing \$325 million term loan and a \$125 revolving credit facility.
+The term loan will be used to retire Energy Transfer's existing credit facilities, satisfy Energy Transfer's accounts payable and other specified liabilities as they become due and fund certain other expenses in connection with the Energy Transfer transaction.
 The interest rate will fluctuate based on a ratio of total funded debt to EBITDA.
 At Energy Transfer's option, interest shall be payable at the alternative base rate plus an applicable margin ranging from 0.75% to 1.75% or the Eurodollar rate plus an applicable margin ranging from 2.00% to 3.00%.
 The revolving credit facility is expected to provide for up to \$125 million in borrowings and may be utilized for general working capital needs, issuance of letters of credit, funding of the construction of the proposed Bossier Pipeline and financing of other capital expenditures for acquisitions and growth projects.
 The Energy Transfer credit facility will be fully secured by substantially all of Energy Transfer's assets.
 We may refinance the Energy Transfer credit facility at a later date with other bank debt, private placement debt with institutional investors, a public debt offering, a public equity offering, or a combination of one or more of the foregoing.